 2012 - 2016: B.S., Polymer Science and Engineering, South China University of Technology, Guangzhou, China.
 (Advisors: Prof. Qing-Hua Xu, and Prof. Fei Huang)

-2016 - present: Graduate Student Researcher, Chemistry, University of California - Santa Barbara (Advisor: Prof. Songi Han)
+2016 - 2022: Graduate Student Researcher, Chemistry, University of California - Santa Barbara (Advisor: Prof. Songi Han)

 2015: National Scholarship